 To help enrollees with the physical addiction to nicotine, the following nicotine replacement therapies (NRT) and medications can be used as an aid in smoking cessation.
-The Empire Plan Prescription Drug Program covers smoking cessation treatments that require a prescription, subject to applicable copayments.
+The Empire Plan Prescription Drug Program covers smoking cessation treatments with a prescription from your doctor, subject to applicable copayments.
 Studies have shown that pairing NRT and/or prescription medication with counseling or help from a support group can more than double one's chance of quitting permanently.
 Call The Empire Plan toll free at 1-877-7-NYSHIP (1-877-769-7447) and press or say 4 for the Prescription Drug Program for more information.